20+ Things to Do in Michigan: Your Ultimate Summer Bucket List

 12. Fire a Cannon at Fort Mackinac

-14. Visit a Lighthouse
+14. Sleep in a Michigan Lighthouse

 15. Hunt for Petoskey Stones or Agates